 Leave of Absence

 MacMurray College students may apply for a Leave of Absence for up to one year.
 Students will formally withdraw from the College but will be sent registration materials one semester prior to their scheduled return and will be able to register during priority registration.
-The Office of Admissions will determine if students need to reapply on an individual basis.
-Students who took college coursework elsewhere during the leave of absence are required to provide official transcripts from any other college attended to Admissions.
-Click here for the Leave of Absence forms.
+One-Stop Student Services will determine if students need to reapply on an individual basis.
+Students who took college coursework elsewhere during the leave of absence are required to provide official transcripts from any other college attended to One-Stop Student Services.

 The College also reserves the right to enforce the withdrawal of any student if, in the judgment of the appropriate administrator or disciplinary body or the Academic Standards Committee, it is in the best interest of the College.
 The College may take such action without making any charges of misconduct.
 A student may be dismissed for poor academic work or for conduct that is contrary to College standards.
 The judgment of the officers of the College is final in such cases.